Syllabus for PSY-300

 Before submitting your first assignment, check with your mentor to determine whether your word processing software is compatible with your mentor's software.
 If so, you can submit your work as you prepared it.
 If not, save your assignment as a rich-text (.rtf) file, using the Save As command of your software program.
 Rich text retains basic formatting and can be read by any other word processing program.

 For a list of key concepts that may appear on your exam(s), refer to the study guide(s) available in the Examinations section of the course Web site.

 You are required to take two proctored examinations; a midterm and a final.

 To prepare for both exams, it is suggested that you reread the relevant parts of the text, highlighting major points.
 You may also find it helpful for review to answer all the relevant essay assignment questions, even though you are to submit the answers to only 2 questions in each essay assignment.

-Both exams require that you the College's Online Proctor Service (OPS).
+Both exams require that you the University's Online Proctor Service (OPS).
 Please refer to the "Examinations and Proctors" section of the Online Student Handbook (see General Information area of the course Web site) for further information about scheduling and taking online exams and for all exam policies and procedures.
 You are strongly advised to schedule your exam within the first week of the semester.

 Online exams are administered through the course Web site.
 Consult the Course Calendar for the official dates of your midterm exam week.

 The midterm exam consists of twenty multiple-choice items (worth 60 points) and four essay questions (worth 40 points).
 The exam is two hours long and covers all material assigned in modules 1-4.
 This is a proctored, closed-book exam.